Code-Institute-Submissions/milestone_2_rpoas/README.md

 ## To Do
 ### Home Page
-- Add Gallery of committee members
+x Add Gallery of committee members
+- Hover over/Click on faces for more info

 ### Sign Up
 x Form